100048777766367/Quiz-code/README.md

 ##### Quiz-code
+- In JS we trust - The best way to learn is by building/coding and teaching.
+I create the challenges to help my friends learn JavaScript and in return it helps me embrace the language in much deeper level.
+Feel free to clone, fork and pull.

 ###### 1. Tính Tổng Của Mảng // Tính tổng tất cả các phần tử trong một mảng
 ```javascript
 function sumArray(code) {